benlau/qsyncable/README.md

 Class Reference
 ---------------

+Under construction

 Example
 -------

 Check example folder

-Conclusion
+(Not finished yet)

+Design Principle - Separation of "updates" and "queries"
 ----------

 QSyncable is designed to solve a fundamental problem of C++ & QML application: How to share data between C++ and QML?

 QObject list model is definitely a bad idea.
 It is terrible to manage their life cycle and ownership (QML / C++ scope).
+You should beaware of garbage collection in your QObject list model even it is written by C++.

 Using a variant list model is better, but it is not C++ friendly.
 And it is difficult to handle nested list model.

-In fact, the problem will be simple if you separate “update” and “query” into different components.
+In fact, the problem will be simple if you separate “updates” and “queries” into different components.
 First of all, you don’t even need to consider QObject list model approach.
-It has no any advantage of using QObject list if you use other component for update.
+It has no any advantage of using QObject list model if you use other component for update.

 Moreover, it is not necessary to use a variant list model as a central data source.
 You may use any data structure you like.
 Leave variant list model for presentation only.